DCC-EX/dcc-ex.github.io/docs/ex-webthrottle/index.rst

 :dcc-ex-red-bold-italic:`Use of this is not recommended as it may not be available in the new version of EX-Toolbox currently being developed.`

-.. note:: This is different to the functions stored with roster entires that can be stored in the |EX-CS| itself.
+.. note:: This is different to the functions stored with roster entries that can be stored in the |EX-CS| itself.

 ----